-Finally, although I have never dived with them, Melanesian Tourist Services have extensive operations in the area and offer diving as part of their overall portfolio.
+Finally, although I have never dived with them, Melanesian Tourist Services have extensive operations in the area and offer diving as part of their overall portfolio through Nuigini Dive Adventures.

-The Kimbe Bay area is to New Britain what the Milne Bay area is to the main island of New Guinea and offers a similar diversity of great sites.
+The Kimbe Bay area is to New Britain what the Milne Bay area is to the main island of New Guinea, and offers a similar diversity of great sites and superb marine life.

-There are numerous excellent sites in Kimbe Bay itself and then to the northwest are the remote Witu group of volcanic islands and the unique Garove Harbour located in the crater of an extinct submerged volcano.
+There are numerous excellent sites in Kimbe Bay itself and then to the northwest are the remote Witu group of volcanic islands and the unique Garove Harbour which is located inside the crater of an extinct and submerged volcano.